XkhangNguyen/MangaReader/README.md

 ## Overview

 Welcome to the Manga Reader project!
-This WPF application, powered by AWS, delivers an immersive manga reading experience with a focus on user-friendly features and customization options.
+This WPF application, powered by AWS, delivers an immersive manga reading experience with a focus on user-friendly features.

 ## Get the Application